husttb/billing-system/README.md

 # billing-system
-simple billing system that implements Drools
+This is a simple billing system that implements the Drools rule engine.

 Usage: